svachalek/svg_evo/README.md

 [This page][1] starts by creating a set of paintings that each contain one oval, triangle, or rectangle.
 These paintings are mutated by adding, removing, or altering components, and also cross-bred with other paintings.
-The results are compared to the image labeled **Target**, paying particular attention to areas shown in the image labeled **Weights**.
+The results are compared to the image labeled **Target**, paying particular attention to dark areas shown in the image labeled **Weights**.
 The dark areas in the **Differences** image show where the target image is most different from the best solution.

 When a mutation is better than its parent or when a cross is better than one of its parents it will replace it.
 The process repeats as fast as possible, and